-The other day Dan told me, “remember that friend of mine I told you about that was always going out with the prostitutes”
+The other day Dan told me, “Remember that friend of mine I told you about that was always going out with the prostitutes”

 “Well, John J called me and gave me the update.
 He hung himself.”

-If you say, “I want to die” and everyone else says, “oh, cheer up, there’s so much to live for” that’s sometimes a hard thing to hear.
-It’s not like you’re going to suddenly say, “you know what?
+If you say, “I want to die” and everyone else says, “Oh, cheer up, there’s so much to live for” that’s sometimes a hard thing to hear.
+It’s not like you’re going to suddenly say, “You know what?
 You are totally right.
 I’m cheered up now!”

 Try this instead.
 Just think a little deeper.
-When you get that feeling ask yourself, “what is it inside of me that really wants to die?”
+When you get that feeling ask yourself, “What is it inside of me that really wants to die?”

 Do you really want your heart to stop beating?
 I hardly ever think of the mechanics of my heart.
 Why would I suddenly want it to stop beating?
 I don’t even know what side of my chest my heart is on.

 So what do you really want to die?

 The times when I’ve thought it, what I really wanted (when I think about it in retrospect):